eam-experiments/EMNIST/README.md

-# Entropic Associative Memories for Manuscript Symbols
+# Entropic Associative Memory for Manuscript Symbols
 This repository contains the data and procedures to replicate the experiments presented in the paper

 Rafael Morales, Noé Hernández, Ricardo Cruz, Victor D. Cruz and Luis A. Pineda.
 2021.
 “Entropic Associative Memory for Manuscript Symbols”.